 The UK Antarctic Heritage Trust now looks after Port Lockroy and other historic sites on the continent.
 They have a small team living there during the summer months who provide building maintenance, wildlife studies, and information to visitors.

 Bransfield House, the main building of Base A, is at the heart of man-made Port Lockroy.
 It is home to the most southerly operational post office in the world, sells quirky souvenirs in the gift shop, and is a living museum dedicated to the scientific era of the 1950s and ’60s.

 The building was named after the 19th-century explorer and Antarctic pioneer, Andrew Bransfield.
 He was one of the first to make a confirmed sighting of Antarctica in 1820 which gave way to many more Antarctic explorations.

 ‘Living Museum’ at Port Lockroy

 The building has been preserved just as it was in the 1950s and 1960s – it’s fascinating to investigate the artefacts in the museum.
-Original bedclothes, kitchen goods such as vintage cans, ancient communication equipment, and the old-fashioned scientific equipment all take you back into a different time.
+Original bedclothes, kitchen goods such as vintage cans, ancient communication equipment, and old-fashioned scientific equipment all take you back to a different time.